Intervertebral disc

-An intervertebral disc (or intervertebral fibrocartilage) lies between adjacent vertebrae in the vertebral column.
+An intervertebral disc (British English), also spelled intervertebral disk (American English), lies between adjacent vertebrae in the vertebral column.
 Each disc forms a fibrocartilaginous joint (a symphysis), to allow slight movement of the vertebrae, to act as a ligament to hold the vertebrae together, and to function as a shock absorber for the spine.

 Structure

-Intervertebral discs consist of an outer fibrous ring, the anulus fibrosus disci intervertebralis, which surrounds an inner gel-like center, the nucleus pulposus.
+Intervertebral discs consist of an outer fibrous ring, the anulus (or annulus) fibrosus disci intervertebralis, which surrounds an inner gel-like center, the nucleus pulposus.

 The anulus fibrosus consists of several layers (laminae) of fibrocartilage made up of both type I and type II collagen.
 Type I is concentrated toward the edge of the ring, where it provides greater strength.
 The stiff laminae can withstand compressive forces.

 The fibrous intervertebral disc contains the nucleus pulposus and this helps to distribute pressure evenly across the disc.
 This prevents the development of stress concentrations which could cause damage to the underlying vertebrae or to their endplates.
 The nucleus pulposus contains loose fibers suspended in a mucoprotein gel.
 The nucleus of the disc acts as a shock absorber, absorbing the impact of the body's activities and keeping the two vertebrae separated.
 It is the remnant of the notochord.

 There is one disc between each pair of vertebrae, except for the first cervical segment, the atlas.
 The atlas is a ring around the roughly cone-shaped extension of the axis (second cervical segment).
 The axis acts as a post around which the atlas can rotate, allowing the neck to swivel.
-There are 23 discs in the human spine: 6 in the neck (cervical) region, 12 in the middle back (thoracic) region, and 5 in the lower back (lumbar) region Discs are named by the vertebral body above and below.
+There are 23 discs in the human spine: 6 in the neck (cervical) region, 12 in the middle back (thoracic) region, and 5 in the lower back (lumbar) region.

+Discs are named by the vertebral body above and below.
 For example, the disc between the fifth and sixth cervical vertebrae is designated "C5-6".